-“New York Times” reporter reporting
+“New York Times” reporter

-In another intrusion attempt, a staff member from the same Tibetan human rights organization was contacted by “Lucy Leung” a persona masquerading as a New York Times reporter seeking an interview (Figure 2) whilst targeting the individual with an iOS infection attempt.
+In another intrusion attempt, a staff member from the same Tibetan human rights organization was contacted by “Lucy Leung”, a persona masquerading as a New York Times reporter seeking an interview (Figure 2) while targeting the individual with an iOS infection attempt.
 Despite clicking on the link, the target was not infected as they were using an Android device.
 Perhaps realizing that the target was using an Android device, the persona sent an Android exploit link, this time disguising it via bit.ly.

 Accessing your Gmail